michaelborchert/rdk/README.rst

 Deploy Rule
 -----------
 Once you have completed your compliance validation code and set your Rule's configuration, you can deploy the Rule to your account using the ``deploy`` command.
-This will zip up your code (and the other associated code files) into a deployable package (or run a gradle build if you have selected the java8 runtime), copy that zip file to S3, and then launch or update a CloudFormation stack that defines your Config Rule, Lambda function, and the necessary permissions and IAM Roles for it to function.
+This will zip up your code (and the other associated code files) into a deployable package (or run a gradle build if you have selected the java8 runtime or run the lambda packaging step from the dotnet CLI if you have selected the dotnetcore1.0 runtime), copy that zip file to S3, and then launch or update a CloudFormation stack that defines your Config Rule, Lambda function, and the necessary permissions and IAM Roles for it to function.
 Since CloudFormation does not deeply inspect Lambda code objects in S3 to construct its changeset, the ``deploy`` command will also directly update the Lambda function for any subsequent deployments to make sure code changes are propagated correctly.

 ::